Jajajavier/finance_tracker/README.md

 # finance_tracker
-Simple finance tracker with database in .txt
+Simple finance tracker with database in .txt and GitHub integration to save your transactions to a private repository

 ## How to use
 1. Run the program with python 3.8 or higher
 ```bash
 python finance_tracker.py
 ```
-2. Follow the instructions on the screen
+2. Start with your initial balance
+3. Add income or expense

+# How to use GitHub integration
+1. Create a private repository on GitHub example: 'yourusername/myfinance'
+2. Generate a personal access token with repo access under settings, save it in a safe place
+3. When running the program, when selecting the option to save to GitHub, enter your repository name and personal access token when requested, those will be saved to a file in the same directory as the program

 ## Features
 - Add income